ryuryu-ymj/mannot/src/annot.typ

 }

-/// Places a custom annotation to the marked content.
+/// Places a custom annotation on previously marked content within a math block.
 ///
-/// This function creates a custom annotation by placing an overlay on the content
+/// This function creates a custom annotation by applying an overlay to content
-/// that was previously marked with a specific tag.
+/// that was previously marked with a specific tag using `core-mark`.
-/// It must be used within the same math block that contains the marked content.
+/// It must be used within the same math block as the marked content.
+///
+/// Use this function as a foundation for defining custom annotation functions.
 ///
 /// *Example*
 /// #example(```typ